Biodiversity Net Gain 2023: What developers need to know

 Biodiversity net gain 2023 requirements

-Developers must now be able to show that their project will result in a measurable increase in biodiversity of at least 10% for a minimum of 30 years.
+Developers must now be able to show that their project will result in a measurable increase in biodiversity and should be maintained for at least 30 years.
 If they fail to do so, they may be unable to obtain planning permission from local planning authorities.

 This percentage increase will be the total of: